mooinglemur/zsmkit/README.md

 To build the library, run
 `make`
 from the main project directory.
-This will create `lib/zsmkit-a000.bin`, which you can load in your project.
+This will create `lib/zsmkit-a000.bin`, which you can load in your project. **Note that ZSMKit v3 spans into *two* high RAM banks!**

 You will likely want to include the file `src/zsmkit.inc` into your project as well for the library's label names.

 ## Calling the library from assembly

-All of the public API calls start at the beginning of the $A000 space
+All of the public API calls start at the beginning of the $A000 space in the first of the two banks.

 ## API Quick Reference